sebastianczech/sebastianczech.github.io/_posts/2021-06-21-scrum-master.md

 Complex problems and the application of an empirical process requires a specific way of planning, estimating, and forecasting.

+"The most important metrics are: did we execute the way in which we said we would, and did we deliver the value to the business that we had promised?"

+* The Sprint Burndown
+* The Product Burndown

+Myth 9: Story Points are Required in Scrum

+As with previous posts, let’s start with what the Scrum Guide says on estimation.
+Although it states that “work may be of varying size, or estimated effort”, it does not prescribe how this estimation should be done.
+Although Scrum Teams should apply some sort of ‘estimation’, there is no mention of Story Points, hours, ideal days, gut feeling, t-shirt sizes or any other unit for that matter.
+The Scrum Guide does remind us to use an approach that respects the complexity of software development and to not let estimation replace the importance of empiricism itself.

+“Use the empirical process of Scrum to capitalize on change rather than control against it.”

+* Accurate estimates are impossible
+* An estimate can’t be a guarantee
+* The time we spend on estimation is a form of waste
+* The estimates themselves are the result of a necessary conversation within the Development Team to arrive at a shared understanding.

+“Time-based estimates uphold the illusion of accuracy and predictability.”

+This is why the use of relative estimation, in particular ‘Story Points’, was popularized by Extreme Programming

+#NoEstimates-movement

+* Use the number of items per Sprint (this requires that items are broken down to about equal size)
+* Use size buckets as a guide, where the Development Team classifies items in terms of size (e.g. large, medium, small)
+* Simply use the combined gut feeling of the Development Team to determine if enough work was selected for the Sprint.

+“Estimating is often helpful, estimates are often not.” — Esther Derby

+“Respect the complexity of software development, and don’t let estimation replace the importance of empiricism itself.”

+Tips for Agile product roadmaps & product roadmap examples
+* Goal Oriented product roadmap (GO product roadmap)
+  * Q1, Q2, Q3, Q4
+  * Date, Goal, Key features and Metrics
+* Now-Next-Later product roadmap
+* Story map

+11 Tips for Agile Product Roadmaps
+* Start with your product vision (tip: [use Roman's Product Vision board](https://www.romanpichler.com/tools/product-vision-board/));
+* Describe and validate your product strategy;
+* Focus on goals and benefits, by creating a goal oriented product roadmap (or one of the other types I've explained before);
+* Tell a coherent story about the likely growth of your product and don't oversell it;
+* Keep it simple!
+Resist the temptation to add too much details to your roadmap;
+* Actively collaborate with stakeholders to ensure buy-in;
+* Have the courage to say no, to prevent an overload of features in your roadmap;
+* Think twice about adding timelines, dates or deadlines to your roadmap;
+* Make sure your roadmap is measurable, by adding measurable goals and KPI's;
+* Create a rough estimate for each feature (#people + required skills) to determine the viability of a feature;
+* Review and adapt your product roadmap on a regular basis.

+Why is software so unpredictable
+* All software development is product development.
+* Manufacturing lives in the predictive world.
+* Software lives in the empirical world.

+Accept the lack of predictability

+Focus on continuous quality

+"If you put developers under pressure to deliver they will continuously and increasingly cut quality to meet deadlines"

+1. Create a short measurable checklist that mirrors minimum releasable product (Defenition of Done)
+2. Stop adding new features and make your product meet that checklist and release your product
+3. While you have an increment of working software (Sprint)
+   1. Work to create something of value (Increment)
+      1. Work towards a new goal while meeting the DOD (Sprint Goal)
+      2. Leave things better than you found them (Engineering Excellence)
+   2. Review that thing of value with your stakeholders (Sprint Review, Backlog Adaption)
+      1. Get feedback on at least one new thing for stakeholders
+      2. Update the Backlog to reflect this new information
+   3. Reflect on how you worked with your entire team (Sprint Retrospective, Kaizen)
+      1. Is the quality increasing?
+      2. Is the DOD increasing?
+      3. What can we change to make things better?
+4. Go to #1

+There are a number of strategies that can help you both stop creating and start paying back technical-debt:
+* Sufficient requirements
+* Developers choose what they can deliver
+* Definition of Done (DoD)
+* Test First
+* Fixed-length iterations
+* No separate teams
+* Manage dependencies
+* Use a modern source control system

+INVEST (Independent, Negotiable, Valued, Estimable, Small, Testable )

+Small batch delivery

+Scrum Myths: There is No Planning in Scrum - The reality is we plan A LOT in Scrum.
+We just plan differently to optimize effectiveness.
+* In Scrum, we emphasize the activity of planning over the plan itself.
+* In Scrum, the activity of planning is collaborative.
+* In Scrum, the people doing the work own the plan.
+* Planning in Scrum is part of every Event.
+* In Scrum, the way planning is done reduces waste.
+  * We minimize time spent analyzing things that may never happen.
+  * We minimize time spent analyzing to an impossible level of accuracy.
+  * We incorporate meaningful feedback every time we plan.
+* In Scrum, we still recognize the inherent unpredictability in complex software development.
 ## Product Vision

 The product vision defines the purpose that the product aspires to fulfill.
 It is defined by the value that the product strives to deliver.